Kylie Moore-Gilbert: Early life and education

+Since 2024 she has worked as a Macquarie University Research Fellow (MQRF) in the School of International Studies.

 Detention in Iran

-The intelligence arm of the Islamic Revolutionary Guard Corps arrested her in September 2018 at Tehran Airport as she was leaving the country after attending a conference.
+The intelligence arm of the Islamic Revolutionary Guard Corps arrested Moore-Gilbert in September 2018 at Tehran Airport as she was leaving the country after attending an academic conference.
 She was subsequently tried and sentenced to ten years in prison for espionage.
-She was held in Evin Prison, reportedly in solitary confinement.
-Iranian authorities tried to recruit her as a spy in exchange for her release, which she declined.
-Sydney Morning Herald cited diplomatic and government sources to say she had been detained after it was discovered that she was in a relationship with an Israeli, leading to suspicions of her being a spy.
+Moore-Gilbert was held in Evin Prison in solitary confinement.
+Iranian authorities repeatedly tried to recruit her as a spy in exchange for her release, a deal which she declined.
+The Sydney Morning Herald revealed her husband, who lived in Australia, held an Israeli passport.

-On 28 July 2020, Moore-Gilbert was said to have been transferred to Gharchak Women's Prison.
+On 28 July 2020, Moore-Gilbert was transferred to Gharchak Women's Prison.
 In a phone call with Reza Khandan, the husband of jailed human rights lawyer Nasrin Sotoudeh, Moore-Gilbert said she felt hopeless, isolated, and unable to eat.
 Speaking Persian on the call, she said "I am so depressed.
 I don't have any phone card to call.
 I've asked the prison officers but they didn't give me a phone card.
 I [was last able to] call my parents about one month ago."

-After she was jailed, Moore-Gilbert staged several hunger strikes.
+After she was jailed, Moore-Gilbert launched a campaign of resistance, including staging several hunger strikes and even escaping from the prison yard onto the roof of the IRGC interrogation block.
 In May 2020, her family denied reports that she had attempted suicide in prison, or that she had been tortured by the Islamic Revolutionary Guards.

-The Sunday Times reported in June 2020 that sources close to Gilbert's family had informed it of her receiving beatings at the hands of guards, due to her looking out for new prisoners, and suffered injuries on her hands and arms.
+The Sunday Times reported in June 2020 that sources close to Moore-Gilbert's family had informed it of her receiving beatings at the hands of guards, due to her looking out for new prisoners, and suffered injuries on her hands and arms.
 They also said that the governor of Evin Prison had ordered her to be drugged to break her resistance.
 One source said that the beatings had caused her to repeatedly fall unconscious and she had major bruises over her entire body.
-Richard Ratcliffe, husband of Nazanin Zaghari-Ratcliffe who was also held in Evin prison, said Moore-Gilbert was being kept in solitary confinement and being severely abused, which had shocked Iranian activists who knew about it.
+Richard Ratcliffe, husband of Nazanin Zaghari-Ratcliffe who was also held in Evin prison, said Moore-Gilbert was being kept in solitary confinement and was being severely abused, which shocked Iranian activists who knew about it.
 In August 2020, the Australian 60 Minutes program on the Nine Network aired an episode called "Living Hell" about her imprisonment.